 Approximate cost of a simple landing page – $600 to $7500

 A single landing page is usually informational in purpose and can generally be completed in twenty to fifty hours of development time.
-The developer’s hourly salary could range between $30 to $150 per hour and while it is only a single page.
-Much of the web development cost estimate depends on how long and complex the page actually is.
-Extensive options with animation and other customizations can prolong the development time and lead to an increased cost for the client.
+The developer’s hourly salary could range between $30 to $150 per hour.
+And while it is only a single page, much of the web development cost depends on how long and complex the page actually is.
+Extensive options with animation and other customization can prolong the development time and lead to an increased cost for the client.

 Approximate cost for an ecommerce site – $9000 to $120000

-Entering the burgeoning world of e-commerce requires an engaging and frictionless user experience and thus the most complex and expensive web development process.
+Entering the burgeoning world of e-commerce requires an engaging and friction-less user experience and thus the most complex and expensive web development process.
 All aspects of the development need to be considered with the user in mind and what is most likely to drive sales.
-The typical development time could fall between three-hundred to eight-hundred hours and prove to be a costly and time-consuming venture, but the potential rewards are huge.
+The typical development time could fall between 300 to 800 hours and prove to be a costly and time-consuming venture, but the potential rewards are huge.

 Where is your money going?

-The bottom line is impossible to get away from when considering the cost of web development, but your main concern should be where the money is going.
+The bottom line is impossible to get away from when considering web development cost, but your main concern should be where the money is going.
 The purpose of your site should dictate which features are prioritized.
 If your web app is designed to convert sales, its design and interface will either captivate or disengage the user and make or break your product.

 1.Front-end web development

 The nuts and bolts of your website, back-end development mainly relates to the server and is essential to the website’s functionality.
 Without the back-end, the submit button would be a pretty little picture and nothing else.
 This is what shares and processes all that lovely data from your website and is capable of third-party integration.
-Ensuring it does this effectively, will make up the bulk of your software development cost estimate.
+Ensuring it does this effectively, will make up the bulk of your web application development cost estimation.